bacionejs/byte-armada/README.md

 I settled on **barcodes** because it's the only handshake strategy that fits into the JS13K rules — although, it **only works on Android Chrome**.

-- QR codes were too complicated.
-- 1D barcodes couldn't contain enough data.
-- But **DataMatrix** hit the sweet spot at **1000 character capacity**, enough for a compressed RTC handshake.
+Of all the various barcode, **DataMatrix** hits the sweet spot between complexity and capacity.